Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Constructing On-Shell Vertices

 Vertices built solely from products of $z_{ij}$, $zp_{ij}$, and $p_{ij}$ will be parity-even.
 There can also be parity-odd terms that come from contractions involving a single antisymmetric epsilon tensor, $\varepsilon^{\mu_1 \mu_2 \mu_3 \mu_4}$, which we denote by, e.g. \be \varepsilon (p_1 p_2 z_1 z_2 ) \equiv \varepsilon^{\mu_1 \mu_2 \mu_3 \mu_4} p^1_{\mu_1} p^2_{\mu_2} z^1_{\mu_3} z^2_{\mu_4}.\ee A theory with a single particle can contain parity-odd cubic terms and still be parity conserving if the particle has odd intrinsic parity and there are no parity-even cubic terms or parity-odd quartic terms.
 In any case, we do not assume that parity is a symmetry.

 If some of the particles interacting at a vertex are identical, then the vertex must be invariant under permutation symmetries of these particles.
-There are also dimensionally-dependent identities that introduce redundancies between various vertices, which we will need to account for.
+There are also dimensionally dependent identities that introduce redundancies between various vertices, which we will need to account for.